Maksymovych Scientific Library: History

 The library was founded together with the University in 1834.
 The basis of the library became a so-called «Kremenetska collection», that was a collection of books in 34 378 volumes.

 The construction of the university Library was built in 1939-1940 in the neoclassical style by such architects as Vasyl Osmak and Pavlo Aleshin as a humanitarian building of the university.

-In 1940 the university Library acquired a status of scientific.
+In 1940, the university Library acquired a status of scientific.
 Then its stocks were more than 1 million volumes.

 During the Second World War the Library continued its work for a while.
 Some part of the books was confiscated by the occupation authorities and taken to Germany, another part of the stock was damaged by fire in 1943.

 The Library renewed its work on January in 1944.

-In 1983 the room of rare books was created.
+In 1983, the room of rare books was created.

-In 1994 the scientific library was appropriated the name of Mykhaylo Maksymovych, the first chancellor of the University of Kyiv.
+In 1994, the scientific library was appropriated the name of Mykhailo Maksymovych, the first chancellor of the University of Kyiv.

 Stocks

 Book stocks comprise 3.5 million copies and occupy more than 6,000 square meters.
 The library is filled up with scientific, educational, reference, methodical, periodical and other literature in more than 30 languages of the world.
 Annually the library stocks are filled up on 35000-40000 volumes.
 The room of rare books contains more than 7000 unique editions.

-«The collection of scientific works» has about 8000 titles of monographs, textbooks, training aids of the university authors from the day of foundation of the university of St. Volodymyr.
+«The collection of scientific works» has about 8000 titles of monographs, textbooks, training aids of the university authors from the day of foundation of the University of St. Volodymyr.